Akrotiri and Dhekelia

+Despite being under British control, Akrotiri and Dhekelia are integrated with the surrounding Cypriot communities and economies.
+The areas are notable for their strategic geopolitical value and rich environmental features, including the Akrotiri Salt Lake, a protected wetland.
+Education, policing, and healthcare services are provided in coordination with the Republic of Cyprus.
+The SBAs also play a significant role in intelligence and communications operations across the Eastern Mediterranean.
+Although not part of the European Union post-Brexit, the areas continue to be governed by protocols that align with certain EU laws to avoid disrupting the daily lives of residents.

 History

 The Sovereign Base Areas were created in 1960 by the London and Zürich Agreements, when Cyprus achieved independence from the British Empire, as recorded by the United Nations in 1960 as treaty 5476.
 The United Kingdom desired to retain sovereignty over these areas, as this guaranteed the use of UK military bases on Cyprus, including RAF Akrotiri, and a garrison of the British Army.
 The importance of the bases to the British is based on the strategic location of the island, at the eastern edge of the Mediterranean, close to the Suez Canal and the Middle East; the ability to use the RAF base as staging post for military aircraft; and for training.

 In July and August 1961, there were a series of bomb attacks against the pipeline carrying fresh water to the Dhekelia Sovereign Base Area.
 The pipeline was breached by explosions twelve times.

-In the early 1970s the U.S. built an over-the-horizon radar named Cobra Shoe, which could observe aeroplane operations and missile tests in southern Russia.
-This was operated by the RAF on behalf of the USAF.
+In the early 1970s, the United States built an over-the-horizon radar named Cobra Shoe, which could observe aeroplane operations and missile tests in southern Russia.
+This was operated by the RAF on behalf of the U.S. Air Force.
 This augmented an earlier British system built in the early 1960s named Project Sandra.
-The U.S. use of the base was hidden from the Cypriot government due to their sensitivities and an arguable breach of the limitations in the treaty establishing the bases.
+The American use of the base was hidden from the Cypriot government due to sensitivities between governments.